Quantifying Complexity in Quantum Phase Transitions via Mutual Information Complex Networks

 As the number of nodes in an unweighted network is allowed to approach infinity a network is said to be \textit{sparse} if $D\rightarrow 0$, and \textit{dense} if $D>0$ as the number of nodes in the network $L$ approaches infinity~\cite{Newman2003}.
 Finally, a technique for assessing the similarity between two nodes $i,j$ in a network is to compute the Pearson correlation coefficient between them,

-This is treating link weight as a random variable; the numerator of Eq.~\eqref{eqn:pearsonCorr} is the covariance of the weights of node $i$ with the weights of node $j$, while the denominator is the standard deviation in the weights of node $i$ multiplied by the standard deviation in the weights of node $j$.
-A Pearson correlation coefficient near zero means the weights of the two nodes are not meaningfully correlated, while larger values mean that the two nodes show a meaningful and linear relationship between their weights.
+with $\braket{\mathcal{I}_i}$ the average of $\mathcal{I}_{ij}$ over $j$. $r_{ij}$ is treating link weight as a random variable; the numerator of Eq.~\eqref{eqn:pearsonCorr} is the covariance of the weights of node $i$ with the weights of node $j$, while the denominator is the standard deviation in the weights of node $i$ multiplied by the standard deviation in the weights of node $j$.
 To restrict our study we focus on the Pearson correlation coefficient between the middle two sites of the lattice.
 These two nodes are spatially close to each other and far from boundaries, making them the most similar nodes in the network whose weights of connection are not strongly modified by boundary conditions; we thus choose $R\equiv r_{\frac{L}{2},{\frac{L}{2} + 1}}$.

-\textit{Numerical Techniques} -- We obtain our data with our widely-used matrix-product-state (MPS) open source code~\cite{openMPS}, a well-established algorithm~\cite{schollwoeck2011}.
+\textit{Numerical Techniques} -- We obtain our data with our widely-used MPS open source code~\cite{openMPS}, a well-established algorithm~\cite{schollwoeck2011}.
 The essence of the approach is data compression of a quantum many-body state onto a classical computer, using singular value decomposition.
-The key convergence parameter is the bond dimension $\chi$, limiting the growth of spatial entanglement as defined by the truncated Schmidt number of the reduced density matrix~\cite{NielsenChuangBook}; secondary convergence parameters include the local Hilbert space dimension $d$ for the BHM.
-We use bond dimensions of up to several hundred, which are adequate to establish the usefulness of our complex network measures to pin down quantum critical points, as is our aim (for extremely high accuracy calculations with bond dimensions in the thousands see~\cite{Ejima2011}).
-Our error estimates are made based on both increased system size $L$ and increased $\chi$.
-Our largest system sizes are $L=500$ and $\chi=2000$.
+The key convergence parameter is the bond dimension $\chi$, limiting the growth of spatial entanglement as defined by the truncated Schmidt number of the reduced density matrix~\cite{NielsenChuangBook}.
+We use bond dimensions of up to several hundred, which are adequate to establish the usefulness of our complex network measures to pin down QCPs, as is our aim (for extremely high accuracy calculations with bond dimensions in the thousands see~\cite{Ejima2011}).
+Our simulations are converged up to a variance tolerance of $10^{-10}(10^{-8})$ in the TIM (BHM).
 Mesoscopic corrections have been explored for the BHM in detail in our previous work~\cite{Carr2010}.